Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane’s browser extension is packed full of useful tools while still being incredibly easy to use.
 You can easily access saved passwords, generate new ones, save and auto-fill logins, change your settings, navigate to different websites, and much more.
 Honestly, the only feature I think it’s missing is a good bookmark storage feature like the one RoboForm offers.

 Dashlane’s auto-save, auto-fill, and auto-log functions worked very well in all my tests.
 Dashlane instantly filled out all of my logins, logged me into sites where I had accounts, and didn’t miss any fields in payment forms.
 It’s also good to know that you can turn off auto-save or disable auto-fill for specific websites.
-It also auto-filled my personal details when signing up to newsletters, payment details on e-commerce stores, and much more.
+It also auto-filled my personal details when signing up for newsletters, payment details on e-commerce stores, and much more.

 You can also open the web app directly from Dashlane’s browser extension.
 In the web app, you can view, add, and edit all items in your vault and access all of Dashlane’s other features — such as dark web monitoring and password health checker — and view your account details and all settings.
 You can also download the VPN from the web app.